Amazon Rewards Visa Signature Card

 The easiest way to redeem cash back earned with this card is for instant discounts on purchases from Amazon.com.
-However, the card and its rewards program are managed by Chase, so users have access to the same expansive menu of cash back redemption options afforded to other Chase cardholders, including statement credits, travel expense reimbursement, gift cards, general merchandise, and more.
+However, the card and its rewards program are managed by Chase, so users have access to the same expansive menu of cash-back redemption options afforded to other Chase cardholders, including statement credits, travel expense reimbursement, gift cards, and general merchandise.

 Earning Cash -Back Rewards

 This card earns unlimited 3% cash back on all Amazon.com and Whole Foods Market purchases.
 Purchases at restaurants, gas stations, and drugstores earn unlimited 2% cash back.
-All other purchases earn unlimited 1% cash back.
+All other purchases earn an unlimited 1% cash back.

 Redeeming Cash-Back Rewards

 You can redeem your accumulated cash back for instant discounts on Amazon purchases, with no minimum to redeem.
-This is known as Amazon’s Shop With Points feature, and it’s the easiest way to cash in your cash back.
+This is known as Amazon’s Shop With Points feature, and it’s the easiest way to redeem your cash back.

 You can also redeem for actual cash back (statement credits) at Chase’s Ultimate Rewards portal, plus gift cards, general merchandise, and travel (including airfare, hotels, rental cars, and more).
-For non-Amazon redemptions, minimum point requirements can vary, but generally do not exceed 2,500 points.
+For non-Amazon redemptions, minimum point requirements can vary, but they generally don’t exceed 2,500 points.